Dignity For All

 CLF also endorsed the recommendation of the Office of the Correctional Investigator seeking a moratorium of euthanasia in prisons after each case he reviewed raised “fundamental questions around consent, choice, and dignity.”

-Standing with disability advocacy organizations, medical professionals, and faith leaders across Canada, CLF has been a public voice for the rights of marginalized patients in need of support to live with dignity.
 CLF members drafted an open letter to Parliament, signed by over 140 lawyers, law students, and others – including the Hon.
-David Onley, former Lieutenant Governor of Ontario – defending the right to life of all Canadians (see immediately below).
-CLF’s advocacy on these critical issues will continue.
+David Onley, former Lieutenant Governor of Ontario – defending the right to life of all Canadians (see below).

-An open letter has been signed by over 140 lawyers, law students, and others - including the Hon.
+An open letter was signed by over 140 lawyers, law students, and others - including the Hon.
 David Onley, former Lt.
 Gov. of Ontario - defending the right to life of all Canadians.

-Read more about the letter here.
+Read more about the letter and see the list of signatories here.
 You can also read the letter below, in English and French.

 Read the Statement in English